ionic-team/ionic-site/docs/nightly/api/directive/collectionRepeat/index.md

 - The data given to collection-repeat must be an array.
-- If the `item-height` and `item-width` attributes are not supplied, it will be assumed that every item in the list's dimensions are the same as the first item's dimensions.
+- If the `item-height` and `item-width` attributes are not supplied, it will be assumed that every item in the list has the same dimensions as the first item.
 - Don't use angular one-time binding (`::`) with collection-repeat.
 The scope of each item is assigned new data and re-digested as you scroll.
 Bindings need to update, and one-time bindings won't.